-It's not easy to identify and define your target audience and relying on pure intuition can be costly and frustrating if you find out you've been knocking on the wrong door for weeks.
+It's not easy to identify your target audience, and relying on pure intuition can be costly if you find out you've been knocking on the wrong door for weeks.

 The Geography section includes the following traffic metrics:

 Traffic Share – how much traffic comes from each country out of the total desktop traffic reaching the site you're currently analyzing.

-- Engagement Rate per country:
+Engagement Rate per country: